ku-fpg/scotty-crud/README.md

-crud
+CRUD
 ====

-Create, read, update and delete support.
+Create, read, update and delete support in scotty.